 Agoraphobia is widely thought to be a fear of open spaces, but it is more complex than this.
 The essential feature of agoraphobia is that you will feel anxious about being in places or situations that it would be difficult or embarrassing to get out of, or where you might not be able to get help if you have a panic attack.

-- Being alone inside or outside the home
+- being outside the home alone

-- Being in a crowd of people
+- being in a crowd of people

-- Travelling by car, bus or plane
+- travelling by car, bus or plane

-This can have a serious impact on the way that you live your life, and many people with agoraphobia find it hard to leave their home.
+Having agoraphobia can have a serious impact on the way you live your life, and many people with agoraphobia find it hard to leave their home.